KatanaGraph/rdg-test-datasets/rdg_datasets/rmat10_hosts=6/README.md

 Which using the katana-tools dev, runs this script.

     https://github.com/KatanaGraph/katana-tools/blob/main/bench/katana_bench/importcsv.py

+The experiment.json file has additional metadata to allow the recreation of this dataset.

 Because the current (12/9/22) uprev framework only supports numeric graph versions, we do not include any uprev/migration scripts.